xzuyn/ROCm-Guides/LLaMa-LoRA-Tuner/README.md

 ## Note:
-- You will get an error about bitsandbytes.
+- You will get an error and complaints about bitsandbytes and CUDA.
 This will be the last thing you see before the model starts loading, so it will sit there for a while.
 It's not broken, so just wait.

 - If a model complains about not having protobuf, run this command; `pip install protobuf==3.19.0`